linrongbin16/lin.vim/README.md

 ### Windows

-The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) or [MYSY2](https://www.msys2.org/) for below reasons:
+The goal of installation on windows is to install native executable file, no [WSL](https://docs.microsoft.com/en-us/windows/wsl/install) nor [MYSY2](https://www.msys2.org/) for below reasons:

 - Native executable file has better performance, WSL/MYSY2 either use portable GNU shell or ubuntu virtual machine, which is quite slow and heavy.
 - Supporting WSL backend mode (actually remote mode) like vscode is too heavy development work.